Navigator Of The Seas deck plans

 Deck layouts, review of facilities, activities, amenities

-Navigator Of The Seas deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Royal Caribbean deckplan pdf (printable version).
+Navigator Of The Seas deck plan review at CruiseMapper provides newest cruise deck plans (2023-2024-2025 valid floor layouts of the vessel) extracted from the officially issued by Royal Caribbean deckplan pdf (printable version).

 Each of the Navigator Of The Seas cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Navigator Of The Seas staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Navigator of the Seas cruise ship deck plan has a total of 1636 staterooms for 3686 passengers (max capacity is 3990 guests), served by 1210 crew/staff.
-The ship has 14 passenger accessible decks, 16 lounges and bars (8 dining options), 4 swimming pools, 7 jacuzzies, 14 elevators.
+Navigator of the Seas cruise ship deck plan shows a total of 1674 staterooms for 3348 passengers (max capacity is 4018) served by 1210 crew-staff.
+The boat has 15 decks (14 passenger-accessible, 9 with cabins), 16 lounges and bars (8 dining options), 4 swimming pools, 7 outdoor Jacuzzis (whirlpool hot tubs), 14 elevators.

-Navigator Of The Seas deck plan changes 2014 refurbishment review
+Navigator OTS deck plan changes 2014 refurbishment review

 - On deck 2, Metropolis Theatre was renamed to Royal Theater.
 Also here, Board Room was removed and replaced by 4 new oceanview cabins.